 A Zantac Lawyer Can Help You Recover Compensation

 If you or your loved one have cancer or another illness caused by Zantac, you may be able to seek financial compensation from the drug’s manufacturer and other companies involved with its creation and distribution.
-A personal injury attorney with Loncar Lyon Jenkins can help you pursue:
+A dangerous drug attorney with Loncar Lyon Jenkins can help you pursue:

 - Medical expenses.
 You can seek the cost of all medical treatments resulting from your condition, including medications, medical procedures, hospitalizations, doctor and specialist visits, in-home health care, and long-term nursing services.